Linguistic relativity and the color naming debate: Lenneberg and Roberts

 Lenneberg and Roberts presented their paper The Denotata of Color Terms at the Linguistic Society of America in 1953.
 In this paper they reported their findings on color recall in Zuni speakers.
-Zuni has one color term for yellow and orange, and Lenneberg and Roberts' study reported that Zuni speakers encountered greater difficulty in color recall for these colors than English speakers, who have available terms to distinguish them.
+Zuni has one color term for yellow and orange, and Lenneberg and Roberts's study reported that Zuni speakers encountered greater difficulty in color recall for these colors than English speakers, who have available terms to distinguish them.
 Brown and Lenneberg attributed this effect to the property of codability.

 Linguistic codability is whether naming an object is difficult or not.
 It also includes a focus on the effect that naming can have on behavior and cognition.

 Brown and Lenneberg

 Brown and Lenneberg published A Study in Language and Cognition in 1954, in which they discussed the effect of codability on recognition.
 In their experiment they used a series of Munsell chips to test color recall and recognition in English speakers.
 Their findings suggested that the availability of a basic color term in a given language affected the retention of that color in recall testing.
-Brown and Lenneberg linked their study to Lenneberg and Roberts' 1953 findings on color recall in Zuni speakers.
+Brown and Lenneberg linked their study to Lenneberg and Roberts's 1953 findings on color recall in Zuni speakers.